QubesOS/qubes-doc/configuration/vpn.md

 Set up a ProxyVM as a VPN gateway using NetworkManager
 ------------------------------------------------------

-1. Create a new VM, name it, click the ProxyVM radio button, and then choose a color and template.
+1. Create a new VM, name it, click the ProxyVM radio button, and choose a color and template.

     ![Create\_New\_VM.png](/attachment/wiki/VPN/Create_New_VM.png)